You Are My Sunshine

-"You Are My Sunshine" is a song published by Jimmie Davis and Charles Mitchell on January 30, 1940.
-According to the performance rights organization BMI, it has been recorded by over 350 artists and translated into 30 languages.
+"You Are My Sunshine" is an American standard of old-time and country music and the state song of Louisiana.
+Its original writer is disputed.
+According to the performance rights organization BMI, by the year 2000 the song had been recorded by over 350 artists and translated into 30 languages.

-In 1977, the Louisiana State Legislature decreed "You Are My Sunshine" the state song in honor of Jimmie Davis, a two-time governor of the state.
+Written and recorded as early as 1939, the song was first published and copyrighted in 1940 by Jimmie Davis and Charles Mitchell.
+Davis went on to be governor of Louisiana from 1944 to 1948 and again from 1960 to 1964, and used the song for his election campaign.

-Writing and recording
+In 1977, the Louisiana State Legislature decreed "You Are My Sunshine" the state song in honor of Davis.
+Its best-known covers include a recording by Johnny Cash in 1989.
+In 1999, "You Are My Sunshine" was honored with a Grammy Hall of Fame award, and the Recording Industry Association of America named it one of the Songs of the Century.
+In 2003, it was ranked as No. 73 on CMT's 100 Greatest Songs in Country Music.

-Earliest performances and recordings
+History

-The Pine Ridge Boys (Marvin Taylor and Doug Spivey) recorded the song under the title "You Are My Sunshine" on August 22, 1939, and released it on October 6, 1939 for Bluebird Records.
+The Pine Ridge Boys (Marv Taylor and Doug Spivey) recorded the song under the title "You Are My Sunshine" on August 22, 1939, and released it on October 6, 1939, for Bluebird Records.
 The song was recorded in Atlanta, Georgia, where the Pine Ridge Boys were from.
 No songwriter was listed.

 The Rice Brothers' Gang recorded the song next for Decca, on September 13, 1939, and released it the following month.
-This group was originally from Northern Georgia, but relocated to Shreveport, Louisiana, where they performed on the radio station KWKH.
+This group was originally from Northern Georgia but relocated to Shreveport, Louisiana, where they performed on radio station KWKH.
 The songwriter was listed as "Paul Rice".
+Paul and Hoke Rice sold the music to Jimmie Davis and Charles Mitchell shortly before 1940.

 Copyright and publication

-On January 30, 1940, "You Are My Sunshine" was copyrighted by Jimmie Davis and Charles Mitchell and published by Southern Music Publishing Co., Inc. of New York.
+On January 30, 1940, "You Are My Sunshine" was copyrighted by Davis and Mitchell and published by Southern Music Publishing Co., Inc. of New York.
 The pair recorded the song on February 5, 1940, at Decca Studios in New York.
-Both received song-writing credit and when the copyright was renewed on February 2, 1967 both of their names were on it.
+Both received song-writing credit and when the copyright was renewed on February 2, 1967, both of their names were on it.
 Southern Music Publishing Co., Inc. is still run by the Peer Family, though BMI now lists it under American Performing Rights Society, Inc., also known by its acronym, APRS, c/o Peermusic.